+In another article, I talked about seven tips to prevent pregnancy stretch marks.
 But another common topic among moms with stretching bellies is what to do AFTER you’ve had your baby.
 Many moms are confused about how to get rid of loose skin after they lose their baby weight but still have a “baby belly.”

 1. Lose Weight Slowly

-So many women are so excited to lose their baby weight, but remember, even amidst the excitement, to do so in a slow, healthy, and sustainable way.
+So many women are so excited to lose their baby weight.
+But remember, even amidst the excitement, to do so in a slow, healthy, and sustainable way.
 Losing weight too quickly will only add to the problem of loose skin.
-If you lose weight quickly you will lose both fat and muscle.
-Muscle is a key factor not only in keeping your metabolism working properly and giving you the tight, toned, lean shape you want.
+If you lose weight fast, you will lose both fat and muscle.
+Muscle is a key factor in keeping your metabolism working properly and giving you the tight, toned, lean shape you want.

 2. Stay Hydrated